 A frenectomy takes less than a minute to complete.
-A topical anesthetic gel may be given to help reduce discomfort during the procedure.
-Local anesthesia (via injection into the frenum tissue) is also available if parents request it.
+Anesthesia is generally not used in infants, unless parents request it.
+For older babies, kids, and adults, a topical anesthetic gel is be given to help reduce discomfort during the procedure, followed by local anesthesia (via injection into the frenum tissue) to ensure a painless procedure.

 After treatment is complete, we encourage parents to feed their baby, either from the breast or bottle.
 The majority of breastfeeding mothers immediately notice an improvement in their baby's latch and the amount of pain in the breast and nipple.
 It is strongly recommended that all breastfeeding mothers follow up with their IBCLC as soon as possible after treatment to help the baby learn to effectively breastfeed with their newfound tongue and lip mobility.

 1 Washington Street, Suite 306

 Tuesday: 8:00 am - 1:00 pm

 Wednesday: 8:00 am - 6:00 pm

 The office is open Monday through Thursday from 8:00 am until 6:00 pm